cg852007/File-Backup-for-Windows-10/README.md

 <h2>Description</h2>
 I wanted to start backing up my PC and phone.
 After some reseach I've decided to back them up physically and to the clould.
 I will use image backup and file backup for my physical storage options.
 A file backup copies your data files (photos, documents, etc.).
 An image backup will copy everything on your drive including boot sector, partions, programs, and settings.
 This will show how I back up my PC with file backup.

+You can always reinstall applications(Image backup), but not your family photos(File backup).
 <br />